guildai/guildai/guild/tests/run-utils.md

     >>> def refresh_run_cb(run, path):
     ...     print("<refresh %s in %s>" % (run.short_id, basename(path)))

-When an instance of `RunsMonitor` is instantiated, it runs once in the current thread to initialize the log directory.
-Subsequent monitoring occurs at a prescribed interval only after the monitor is started.

-We'll take advantage of this behavior to test the creation of runs within the log directory without starting the monitor.
+A run monitor is design to run automatically in a thread, however, we can run it preemptively by calling its `run_once` method, which runs in the current thread.

-Here's a log directory:
+Let's create a log directory:

     >>> logdir = mkdtemp()